flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 For the quick guidelines for the actual content (descriptions, screenshots), see the Appstream [docs](https://www.freedesktop.org/software/appstream/docs/chap-Quickstart.html).

 The following guidelines are optional, but recommended.
 We will likely promote apps that follow them in certain places.
-Therefor `must` is used in the following text, but it's not a requirement, it means that apps not following these guidelines will likely not be promoted.
+Therefore "must" is used in the following text, but it's not a requirement, it means that apps not following these guidelines will likely not be promoted.

 ## General